abbbi/abbbi.github.io/_posts/2022-06-29-virtnbdbackup-blog.md

  * Save virtual domains UEFI bios, initrd and kernel images if defined.
  * `virtnbdmap` now uses the nbdkit COW plugin to map the backups as regular NBD device.
 This allows users to replay complete backup chains (full+inc/diff) to recover single files.
-This makes the resulting device writable, as such one can directly boot the virtual machine from the backup images.
+As the resulting device is writable, one can directly boot the virtual machine from the backup images.

 Check out my [last article](https://abbbi.github.io/debian/) on that